Can voluntary redundancy form the basis of an unfair dismissal claim?

 Our client was also awarded £3.5k of indemnity costs, which were pursued with the claimant, and a payment plan was enforced within two weeks of concluding the claim.

-Raj Sumal, a partner in our Insurance Litigation team, commented on this case:
+A partner in our Insurance Litigation team commented on this case:

 “We defend claims robustly where there is evidence that the claim is not genuine.
 Our client’s concerns with this claim from the outset were validated by the judgment.”